-This document explains some of the most important and commonly used Hadoop On Demand (HOD) configuration options.
-Configuration options can be specified in two ways: a configuration file in the INI format, and as command line options to the HOD shell, specified in the format --section.option[=value].
+Configuration options for HOD are organized as sections and options within them.
+They can be specified in two ways: a configuration file in the INI format, and as command line options to the HOD shell, specified in the format --section.option[=value].
 If the same option is specified in both places, the value specified on the command line overrides the value in the configuration file.

-To get a simple description of all configuration options, type:
+To get a simple description of all configuration options, you can type